-Most of the time, you’re using log data to see the near-current state of your environment--maybe a few seconds, minutes, or hours in the past.
-When working on a specific incident, you might look back a few days or at a specific time range.
+Most of the time, you’re using log data to see the near-current state of your environment–maybe a few seconds, minutes, or hours in the past.
+When working on a specific incident, you might look back a few days or set a particular range of time to search.

 Keeping your log data as long as possible not only helps you solve issues (since you have access to the log files from the past several months or years), it allows you to get more value out of the data now.
 For example, say you are investigating the root cause of an incident in your environment.
-You notice that similar issues were present in the past, so you think the incidents might be connected.
+You notice that similar issues were present in the past and say to yourself, “Are these connected?”
 But in a data-driven world, how do you prove that your gut reaction is correct?
 First, search in the near past for the root of this incident.
 With a little luck, you will probably get a few lines that give you something to work with and investigate further.

 Management will often ask when a particular issue began.
 Historical log data can help to answer that.
-Since you know the root cause of the current issue, you can now hunt in the past and see when that error has come up before.
-With this information, you can answer questions about when an issue began and perhaps find clues that will help to detect it more quickly in the future.
+Since you know the root cause of the current problem, you can now hunt in the past and see when that error has come up before.
+With this information, you can answer questions about when an issue began and perhaps find clues to detect it more quickly in the future.

 Let’s look at another use case.
-The Linux kernel checks the SMART parameters of your hard drives and writes the status into a log file on the local device.
+The Linux kernel checks your hard drives’ SMART parameters and writes the status into a log file on the local device.
 However, occasionally, some checks are not performed as expected.
-So, you watch for common failures and if those happen regularly, you then act to resolve the issue.
-With historical data, you can establish exactly when the checks were performed and identify the instances where they did not.
+So, you watch for common failures, and if those happen regularly, you then act to resolve the issue.
+With historical data, you can establish precisely when someone performed the checks and identify the instances where they did not.
 If the vendor asks when you last got a status update, you can answer with specific, accurate information.

-Having historical data available for searching enables you to see trends over time and build predictions for the future.
+Having historical data available for searching enables you to see trends over time and build future predictions.
 If done right, it works seamlessly and improves your trust in your environment due to the knowledge you gain from the past.